Azure Lighthouse in enterprise scenarios

 For most organizations, management is easier with a single Azure AD tenant.
 Having all resources within one tenant allows centralization of management tasks by designated users, user groups, or service principals within that tenant.
 We recommend using one tenant for your organization whenever possible.

 At the same time, there are situations that may require an organization to maintain multiple Azure AD tenants.
 In some cases, this may be a temporary situation, as when acquisitions have taken place and a long-term tenant consolidation strategy will take some time to define.
 An organization may also need to maintain multiple tenants on an ongoing basis (due to wholly independent subsidiaries, geographical or legal requirements, and so on).
-In cases where a multi-tenant architecture is required, Azure delegated resource management can be used to centralize and streamline management operations.
+In cases where a multi-tenant architecture is required, Azure Lighthouse can be used to centralize and streamline management operations.
 Subscriptions from multiple tenants can be onboarded for Azure delegated resource management, allowing designated users in a managing tenant to perform cross-tenant management functions in a centralized and scalable manner.

 Tenant management architecture